Department of Psychology

 5450 - Departmental Clinical Practica

-The Psychology Center provides services to UW and the Laramie community.
-Facilities include a reception area, individual and group therapy rooms.
+The Psychology Center provides a traning facility for graduate students to conduct assessments, psychotherapy, and group therapy for UW students and the Laramie community.
+Facilities include a reception area, individual and group therapy rooms, a conference room, and a work room for graduate students to conduct clinical work.
 Capabilities exist for direct observation and digital recording of sessions.

 Clinical training begins during the first year by observing psychotherapy with advanced students and participating in weekly supervision meetings.
 In the second year, students provide psychotherapy and assessments to clients under the supervision of clinical faculty.
 They also attend a weekly 2-hour case presentation with the other clinical students and faculty supervisors.
 Group supervision provides exposure to different approaches to case formulation and treatment.
 The third year practicum includes a focus on implementing empirically supported treatments and therapy with a broader range of clients.